Leica Digilux 3 versus Leica M10

 |Panasonic L1 (⇒ lft | rgt)||Four Thirds||7.4||3136||2352||no||-||-||-||-|

-Apart from body and sensor, cameras can and do differ across a range of features.
-The Digilux 3 and the M10 Typ 3656 are similar in the sense that both have an optical viewfinder.
+Apart from body and sensor, cameras can and do differ across a variety of features.
+The Digilux 3 and the M10 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The table below summarizes some of the other core capabilities of the Leica Digilux 3 and Leica M10 in connection with corresponding information for a sample of similar cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The adjacent table lists some of the other core features of the Leica Digilux 3 and Leica M10 along with similar information for a selection of comparators.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Leica Digilux 3 (⇒ rgt)||optical||no||2.5||207||fixed||no||4000||3.0||13||no|